 Minimal Maintainance, Maximum Control

-Let’s paint a picture.
 Imagine having control of poster advertisements for 50 bus stops (25 there, 25 back) for a bus stop route.
 You can currently only show one advertiser at each bus stop at one time.
-Every time you swap advertisers, or the advertiser wants to update their ad you will need to pay your maintenance team to individually visit each bus stop, take down the existing advert and replace it with the new one.
+Every time you swap advertisers, or the advertiser wants to update their ad, you will need to pay your maintenance team to visit each bus stop, take down the existing advert and replace it with the new one.
 For over 50 locations, this time and money will add up quickly.

-With cloud-based software, the user is able to control their digital bus stop advertising network from anywhere.
+With cloud-based software, the user can control their digital bus stop advertising network from anywhere.
 Users can also pull reports for the amount of time adverts have been displayed on screens to give reporting back to advertisers.

 3. Transform your City into a Smart City